England (7) – Bottallack -> Oxford

 Ruins of the Tin Mine @ Bottallack

-The next day we had to work but left in the afternoon driving along the north coast to Bottallack where we had a look at the ruins of the tin mines.
+The next day, we had to work, but could leave in the afternoon, driving along the north coast to Bottallack, where we had a look at the ruins of the tin mines.

 Holywell beach